fhwang/admin_assistant/website/design_principles.markdown

 ### Wide support of Rails versions

-admin\_assistant currently supports four versions of Rails: 2.1.0, 2.1.2, 2.2.2, and 2.3.2.
+admin\_assistant currently supports five versions of Rails: 2.1.0, 2.1.2, 2.2.2, 2.3.2, and 2.3.3.
 We offer this support by writing a test suite that can be run with different versions of Rails.
 After all, it doesn't make any sense to release a plugin intended for other programmers' convenience, and then tell them to drop everything and spend the next two weeks upgrading their whole app.

 ### Deeply customizable API